eri8-9/rps-git/README.md

 # rps-git

+*Reload the page when you open the preview

 This project game called Rock, Paper and Scissors and is about given a winner trying to choose an option between rock, paper or scissors.
 The game work only 5 rounds.
 If the player have more victories than the computer, player wins, else player lose.